eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 #### Access conditions

-**Note:** The access conditions model is empty if you provide no configuration in this section.
+**Note:** The access conditions model is empty if you do not provide a configuration in this section.

-Access conditions are defined in the access conditions model, an RDF named graph containing instances of the OWL class eccauth:AccessCondition defined by the eLDS Auth schema Ontology.
+Access conditions are defined in the access conditions model, an RDF named graph containing instances of the OWL class eccauth:AccessCondition is defined by the eLDS Auth schema Ontology.

 An access condition consists of the following elements: